A Lot or a Little?

 Parents Need to Know

-Let's start with the complaints: Though the Broadway version does somewhat hint at its age, this one outright reveals -- no, screams -- it: the lighting, the leg warmers, the cheesy keyboard and guitar riffs.
+Let's start with the complaints: Though the Broadway version does somewhat hint at its age, this one outright screams it -- the lighting, the leg warmers, the cheesy keyboard and guitar riffs.
 And it's not exactly faithful to the original, with flashbacks to bone up one romantic storyline, though it's close.
 As for the actors, though they do a fine enough job, especially with the dancing.
 But one gets the feeling that, with few exceptions, they'd be understudies if they were onstage.
 There's little electricity, no momentum.
 And the show's signature song, "What I Did for Love" is sadly misused.

 Nevertheless, one can't argue with the brilliance of the show itself, whose basic essence is intact (though some songs, sadly, haven't been transferred to the screen).
 The stories of triumphs and failures, of lives perpetually on the brink between stardom and chorus-line anonymity have survived, and, with some major caveats, so has this movie.